ChinKF99/Project-2-E-Commerce-Data-Analysis/README.md

 - Top 20% of our customer contributed 50% of overall orders and 74% of the total revenue generated throughout the year, this indicate retention of the top 20% customer is crucial to accelerate sales growth for the upcoming year.

 Product Analysis
-- Jumbo Bag is the best selling product, peaking at 45k sold and 3rd in terms of revenue $80k, this suggest excellence in product managemnent & marketing.
+- Jumbo Bag is the best selling product, peaking at 45k sold and 3rd in terms of revenue $80k, this suggest excellence in product management & marketing.
 - Regency Cakestand 3 Tier generate the most revenue of $133k throughout year 2011 but is not placed in top 5 best selling products, hence we should adopt strategic approach to amplify it's market presence.
 - Assorted TUTTI FRUIT ROUND BOX has the highest return rate of 24nos, which indicates a significant quality control issue, such as spoilage, damaged packaging, or consistent customer dissatisfaction.